luts83/cloud-computing-REST-API/README.md

 sudo service nginx start
 ```
 ### nginx.conf
-Install Nginx and apply the following contents to use the load balancing ans ssl.
+Install nginx and apply the following contents to use the load balancing ans ssl.
 ```shell
 upstream myserver {
         server 54.172.123.183:8000;